-- (1) The accounting officer for a department is responsible for ensuring that- - (a) expenditure of that department is in accordance with the vote of the department and the main divisions within the vote; and

-- (b) effective and appropriate steps are taken to prevent unauthorised expenditure. - (2) An accounting officer, for the purposes of subsection (1), must- - (a) take effective and appropriate steps to prevent any overspending of the vote of the department or a main division within the vote; - (b) report to the executive authority and the treasury any impending - (i) under collection of revenue due; - (ii) shortfalls in budgeted revenue; and - (iii) overspending of the department's vote or a main division within the vote; and - (c) comply with any remedial measures imposed by the treasury in terms of this Act to prevent overspending of the vote or a main division within the vote.
+- (1) The accounting officer for a department is responsible for ensuring that- - (a) expenditure of that department is in accordance with the vote of the department and the main divisions within the vote; and - (b) effective and appropriate steps are taken to prevent unauthorised expenditure. - (2) An accounting officer, for the purposes of subsection (1), must- - (a) take effective and appropriate steps to prevent any overspending of the vote of the department or a main division within the vote; - (b) report to the executive authority and the relevant treasury any impending- - (i) under collection of revenue due; - (ii) shortfalls in budgeted revenue; and - (iii) overspending of the department's vote or a main division within the vote; and [paragraph (b) amended by section 20(a) of Act 29 of 1999] - (c) comply with any remedial measures imposed by the relevant treasury in terms of this Act to prevent overspending of the vote or a main division within the vote. - [paragraph (c) substituted by section 20(b) of Act 29 of 1999]